 Rochester Independent College is accredited by the ISC (Independent Schools Council) and a member of the ISA (Independent Schools Association).

-We are also members of the Boarding Schools Association and AEGIS, the Association for the Education and Guardianship of International Students.
+We are also members of the Boarding Schools Association, CIFE (the professional association of independent sixth form colleges) and AEGIS, the Association for the Education and Guardianship of International Students.

 RIC is a Good Schools Guide School.